paramaggarwal/blog/content/using-an-led-matrix-module/index.md

 ---
-title: "Using an LED Matrix Module"
+title: 'Using an LED Matrix Module'
-description: "Lets talk about this display first.
+description: 'Lets talk about this display first.
 It is a matrix of 8x8 Red LEDs with all their anodes connected together.
 So the anodes of each column of LED are given as 8 pins.
-And the cathodes of each row are…"
+And the cathodes of each row are…'
-date: "2016-02-20T14:36:27.466Z"
+date: '2016-02-20T14:36:27.466Z'
 categories:
   - Arduino
   - Embedded Systems
   - DIY Projects